jonatanhallenberg/npm-exercise/README.md

+(c) Victor Cottin @ wecodebetter.se

 # NPM
-Work in groups of 2 and follow the instructions below step by step and make sure to write down answers to any questions marked with a :camel:.
+Work in your groups and follow the instructions below step by step and make sure to write down answers to any questions marked with a :camel:.
 Write down your answers inside this README.md file.
-These questions will be discussed during class.

 ### In this lab we will learn: